rvashurin/md_share/calib_additive_rebuttal.md

 | PPL             | 0.551     | 0.217     | 0.557     |
 | SAR             | 0.500     | 0.089     | 0.483     |
 | SemanticEntropy | 0.496     | 0.013     | 0.346     |

+As can be seen, (1) Cocoa methods perform well, consistent with results from smaller models.
+(2) The evaluated verbalized uncertainty method demonstrates weaker performance.

 > real-world scenarios requiring an **explicit** confidence/uncertainty value within a [0,100%] range for decision-making